spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/13-palette-lock-cluster.md

 3. From `Project Settings` page, select `Platform Updates` and toggle the `Pause Platform Updates` button.
 This restricts all the clusters under that project scope from being upgraded from cluster management services upgrade on the upgrade of the Palette.

-4. To unlock the clusters, toggle the `Pause Platform Updates` back and deselect.
+4. To unpause the clusters updates, toggle the `Pause Platform Updates` back and deselect.

-## Lock all Clusters within the Tenant Scope
+## Pause Updates for all Clusters within the Tenant Scope

-All the clusters under a Tenant can be locked to restrict them from the Palette upgrades.
+All the clusters under a Tenant can be update paused to restrict them from the Palette upgrades.
 To lock all clusters under a Tenant scope:

 <br />